-MECHANIC? - NOThe word "mechanic" makes you think of guy from the 1960's named Joe, with dirty hands, smudged face, greasy clothes and a wrench in his pocket.
-The highschool dropout who might not have the intellect to work on our complex cars today.
-Hence the term MECHANIC is quickly disappearing.
+The word "mechanic" makes you think of a guy from the 1960's named Joe, with dirty hands, a smudged face, greasy clothes and a wrench in his pocket... the highschool dropout who might not have the intellect to work on our complex cars today.
+Hence, the term MECHANIC is quickly disappearing.

-TECHNICIAN? -NOOn the other hand, the word "Techni-cian" conjures up mental pictures of a guy in a sterile lab coat who hasn't had his hands dirty in his life.
-He may be able to think about what's wrong, but will he be man enough to dive into your car's problem to fix it?.
+On the other hand, the word "technician" conjures up mental pictures of a guy in a sterile lab coat who hasn't ever gotten his hands dirty in his life.
+He may be able to think about what's wrong, but will he be man enough to dive into your car's problem to fix it?

-A great auto service technician is a combination of curiosity, constant study, refined intuition, well earned experience, deductive reasoning, strong arms and nimble fingers.
+A great auto service technician has a combination of qualities: curiosity, constant study, refined intuition, well earned experience, deductive reasoning, strong arms and nimble fingers.
 Plus, he loves his job.

 To you, his job is extremely important.
-It keeps you on the road, getting you to work, school, shopping and vacation.
-It keeps your car reliable, from the day-to-day routine, to cross country trips or the late night emergency.
+It keeps you on the road and gets you to work, school, shopping and vacation.
+It keeps your car reliable, whether your vehicle is used during your day-to-day routine, to cross country trips or the late night emergency room.

 A great auto service shop, with dedicated technicians, is worth its weight in gold to you.
 When you find a good shop, stick with it, and tell your friends about it, because we all need reliable transportation.